NBKRedSpy/DeepLBatch/README.md

 # DeepLBatch

 A command line utility using DeepL.com's API to translate each line in a file as a stand alone translation.
-Includes batching to reduce API call usage and a cache to reuse previously translated text.
+Includes batching to reduce API calls and a cache to reuse previously translated text.

 # Usage